Skip to main content

 TIP: If your community is catering towards a technical audience with a lot of developers, I can highly recommend the content of Mary Thengvall (website) and Developer Relations by Caroline Lewko , and for you to check out content everywhere marked #DevRel.

-By exploring these resources, you can gain a deeper understanding of how to build a successful B2B community, and leverage the power of online communities to drive growth and foster collaboration within your business.
+Dig into these and you’ll get a better sense of how to build a successful B2B community, and how to use it to drive growth and get people collaborating around your business.

 Good luck and let me know your thoughts in the comments!